x64x6a/PyBadUSB/README.md

 #PyBadUSB
 PyBadUSB was created to implement BadUSB **ONLY** on a Phison 2303 (2251-03) device using Python.
+The project is currently designed to inject USB Rubber Ducky scripts to a Phison 2303 device.
 The project was inspired by [adamcaudill/Psychson](https://github.com/adamcaudill/Psychson) and [flowswitch/phison](https://bitbucket.org/flowswitch/phison).

-The python module ```pybadusb``` is used to communicate with a specified USB device.
+The python module ```pybadusb``` was created to communicate with the specified USB device.

 ##Requirements
 * Python 2.7